ZeDespo/accurate-melee-marth/README.md

 ### Frame Data

-- All aerial landings assume L-Cancelling
+- All aerial landings assume L-Cancelling, for faster attack chaining.
-- All grounded attacks have built in IASA frames, so they cancel faster.
+- All grounded attacks have built in IASA frames, so you can cancel them faster.

 ### Grab